marionbarker/loopdocs/docs/operation/loop-settings/pump-commands.md

 ![banner notice on the HUD](img/pod-hud-suspended.png){width="250"}
 {align="center"}

 You will need to press `Tap to Resume` in the banner or the `Resume Delivery` button in the Pod Settings to resume your scheduled basal rate and let Loop get back to action.
-Bolus deliveries will not be resumed, if they were interrupted.
+If a bolus delivery was interrupted by the Suspend Pod command, it will not be resumed.

 #### Expiration Reminder

 With the Expiration Reminder you can set a convenient time to get a notification to replace your Pod.
 Using the standard setting, Loop sets the default to 70 hours, i.e., two hours before the full 3 days that Insulet guarantees.
+The allowed range of values is between 1 hour and 24 hours prior to Pod expiration at 72 hours of Pod life.

-As with the PDM, Loop allows the Pod to continue operating until it reaches the maximum allowed 80 hours of life, at which time, the Pod shuts down and alarms.
+As with the PDM, Loop allows the Pod to continue operating after expiration until it reaches the maximum allowed 80 hours of life, at which time, the Pod shuts down and alarms.
 Loop detects this message the next time it tries to communicate with the Pod.
 In the event your Pod runs out of insulin before that time, then you will get a "Pod empty" notification.

 ![view of the expiration reminder selection wheel](img/pod-settings-screen-expiration-reminder.png){width="250"}
 {align="center"}